a0x8o/flink/docs/dev/connectors/kafka.md

 ### Kafka Consumers Offset Committing Behaviour Configuration

-The Flink Kafka Consumer allows configuring the behaviour of how offsets are committed back to Kafka brokers (or Zookeeper in 0.8).
+The Flink Kafka Consumer allows configuring the behaviour of how offsets are committed back to Kafka brokers.
 Note that the Flink Kafka Consumer does not rely on the committed offsets for fault tolerance guarantees.
 The committed offsets are only a means to expose the consumer's progress for monitoring purposes.